 Lastly, the administration should spend the taxes paid by the on critical conditions.
 Clearly, only governments have a direct access to this financial resource, and this money should be considered for helping of dwellers hurt by calamities.
 This spending should cover food, shelter, medical expenses, house repairs, education or even paying temporary pensions.

 In conclusion, citizens injured by calamities are better to be supported by their governments.
 I think they can have a better coverage due to accessing to more primary facilities, a better communication with worldwide organisations and tax resources.

 In today’s modern world, we are constantly bombarded with the issue of natural disasters happening around the globe.
 Thus, some people assert that preventing the occurrence of natural disasters is merely the responsibility of government as they believe they can do nothing in preventing it from happening.
 Nevertheless, I think that cooperation between people and government is essential in protecting citizens from natural disasters.

-Undoubtedly, government has the largest obligation to take the practical measures to prevent natural disasters from happening.
+Undoubtedly, the government has the largest obligation to take the practical measures to prevent natural disasters from happening.
 They can, for example, employ the best scientists and geologists to predict the time of occurrence of disasters.
-By knowing when there will be a natural disaster, government can then take the effective prevention to mitigate the potential dangerous effects on human lives.
-To illustrate, to tackle the problem of tsunami which may cause severe death of inhabitants, government should allocate a portion of money to improve the current drainage system and to build barriers near the sea-coast.
-Thus, it is apparent that government has more power to lower the potential risks of natural disasters from happening and its effects to the citizens.
+By knowing when there will be a natural disaster, the government can then take the effective prevention to mitigate the potentially dangerous effects on human lives.
+To illustrate, to tackle the problem of the tsunami which may cause a severe death of inhabitants, the government should allocate a portion of the money to improve the current drainage system and to build barriers near the sea-coast.
+Thus, it is apparent that government has more power to lower the potential risks of natural disasters from happening and its effects on the citizens.

 In conclusion, it is the responsibility of both government and individuals to mitigate the unanticipated impacts of natural disasters on human beings.
 I believe our nation will continue to prosper and flourish in the years to come and the citizens can be free from disasters.